Daemen's Chosen Name Policy

 and communication.
 This policy is limited to first names and not surnames or family names.

 For non-U.S. citizens, the official name of record is the passport name.
-The College extends
+The University extends

 this accommodation in order to help foster a more welcoming, supportive and respectful